I. J. Fitch

 Air commodore Isaac John Fitch (3 October 1903 – 25 July 1944) was a senior officer in the Royal Air Force, deputy director of intelligence at the Air Ministry and commanding air officer of Tarawa during the Second World War.
-His relatively brief career was cut short when, en route to Australia, the aeroplane carrying him crashed into a hilltop on Florida Island killing everyone on board.
+He was killed while travelling to Australia when the aeroplane carrying him crashed into a hilltop on Florida Island killing everyone on board.

 Early life

 Fitch was born in Bedford on 3 October 1903.
 He was the third son of Frank Fitch, a master baker and confectioner, and Mary Redfern Fitch, both of Bedford.
 He was educated at Bedford Modern School.

 Career

 Fitch joined the Royal Air Force in 1926 as a pilot officer on a short service commission.
 After flight training he served with Army co-operation squadrons at home and in India until 1929.
 In 1930, he was promoted to flying officer after completing a signals course and thereafter spent for five years in the Middle East.
 In 1937, he passed the RAF staff College course in Andover and was promoted to squadron leader.

 During 1938 and 1939, Fitch was in the Directorate of Signals at the Air Ministry.
 At the outbreak of the Second World War, he initially served on signal duties in France and was made group captain on 1 June 1942, and air commodore in September 1943.
 Later that year, he was made deputy director of intelligence at the Air Ministry and commanding air officer of Tarawa.